 What is time?
-Introducing ‘It’s About Time’ (audio).
+Introducing ‘It’s About Time’ (audio)

 Eoin: – a philosopher –

-Heather: There is on both sides an urge to reconcile what it thinks is true of time.
+Heather Dyke: There is on both sides an urge to reconcile what it thinks is true of time.

 Rebecca: – an anthropologist –